-WICHITA FALLS naires from the 30 American Legion posts in the 13th Congressional District will meet here Saturday and Sunday, April 1 and 2 for their annual Spring convention, Tom Wheeler, Vernon, 13th District Commander, has announced.
+WICHITA FALLS - Legionnaires from the 30 American Legion posts in the 13th Congressional District will meet here Saturday and Sunday, April 1 and 2 for their annual Spring convention, Tom Wheeler, Vernon, 13th District Commander, has announced.

-Outstanding and program features have been Commander Wheeler states.
-Registration for both the American Legior and the Auxiliary will start at 1 o'clock Saturday, April 1st at the Kemp Hotel.
-Local Legiormaires have arranged a surprise entertainment
+entertainment Outstanding and program features have been arranged for the two meetings, Commander Wheeler states.
+Registration for both the American Legion and the Auxiliary will start at 1 o'clock Saturday, April 1st at the Kemp Hotel.